Menopause Hair Thinning NYC - Menopause Hair Loss NYC

 Hair loss and thinning occurring during menopause can have a very significant impact on a woman’s mental health and wellbeing.
 To put is plainly: female hair loss and thinning is deeply embarrassing for most women.
 Add that to the fact that it is much less socially acceptable for women to suffer hair loss and thinning than it is for men and the combination is quite severe.
 And while the above will help, the only real true way to regain the lost hair is with an artfully and medically appropriate hair transplant.
 Follicular Unit Transplantation provides a very solid and reliable solution for women who are suffering from hair loss and thinning due to menopause.
 This is because it is well established that transplanted hair follicles (roots moved from their original location to another area) will behave as they did in their original site.
 Even in the most advanced cases of hair loss, hair follicles moved from appropriate areas of this hair-bearing fringe (the donor area) to a bald or balding area on the same patient's scalp (the recipient area), will take root and grow.
 Continuing hair growth in such transplants has been observed since 1958, and it is believed that the hairs will continue to grow for the individual's lifetime - provided that it would have done so at its original site.
 This is the type of procedure that works best for women who are suffering from hair loss and thinning due to menopause and one that Dr. Unger has perfected.

-Dr. Unger, a female, is very sensitive to the needs of her patients who are suffering from menopause related hair loss and thinning.
+Dr. Unger, a woman who is also in her early 50s, is very sensitive to the needs of her patients who are suffering from menopause related hair loss and thinning.
 Please contact our office today so we can help you begin to reclaim that part of yourself that menopause has taken.